-Sharing an apartment: Apartment shares can be great, or they can be rough, depending on whether you and your roommate have similar needs and habits, and whether you can work out your differences.
+Sharing an apartment: Apartment shares can be great or they can be rough, depending on whether you and your roommate have similar needs and habits, and whether you can work out your differences.
 Consider sharing an apartment with a friend.
-If you don’t know anyone who is interested in sharing an apartment, you can go to a roommate service, which will charge a fee for finding you a roommate, or you can look at the apartment listings at the college office, or on Craig’s List or other online services. (www.craigslist.org)
+If you don’t know anyone who is interested in sharing an apartment, you can go to a roommate service, which will charge a fee for finding you a roommate, or you can look at the apartment listings on Craig’s List or other online services. (www.craigslist.org)

 Word to the wise about sharing: Some people have a harder time with apartment sharing than others.
-It seems that boys will live in any mess and get along just fine.
-But girls seem to have more definite standards and expectations about how to keep an apartment.
-They also seem to have stronger feelings about how roommates should behave toward each other—such as sharing clothes or inviting friends over.
+Often boys will live in any mess and get along just fine, while girls seem to have more definite standards and expectations about how to keep an apartment.
+Different people also have different feelings about how roommates should behave toward each other—such as sharing clothes or inviting friends over.
 If you’re planning to share an apartment, talk about your expectations with the other person and learn what they expect from you before you commit to moving in together.

 SROs: SROs (stands for Single Room Occupancy) are buildings or hotels where you can rent a single room.
 Landlords usually try to rent out these rooms on a daily basis at a high daily rent, but in some cities there is a way to become a ‘‘rent stabilized’’ tenant in an SRO at a reasonable weekly rate.

-College dorm/off-/on-campus housing: If you go away to college you can live in a dorm or in an off-campus apartment, which can be a lot cheaper than the city.
+College dorm/off- or on-campus housing: If you go away to college you can live in a dorm or in an off-campus apartment, which can be a lot cheaper than an apartment in the city.
 Also, many colleges have bulletin boards or housing offices that list apartments for rent or people looking for roommates.

 What housing does ACS pay for if you’re in college?
 If you’re going to college outside of the city, and you’re age 18 to 21, and you have not signed yourself out of care, the room and board payment that ACS would have sent to your foster parent or group home is sent to the college instead.
 That should cover room and board in your dorm.
 If you're going away to a college without dormitories, the room and board payment that ACS would have sent to your foster parent or group home can be sent directly to a landlord.
 In other words, ACS will pay for off-campus housing if your college has no on-campus housing.

-However, this can be a complicated issue (where do you stay on vacations, for example?).
-If you will be attending college outside of the city (congratulations!), be sure to talk with your foster parents and your caseworker to get all of the arrangement straight before you head off to school.
+However, college housing can be a complicated issue (for example, if you're dorming, where do you stay on vacations?).
+If you will be attending college outside of the city (congratulations!), be sure to talk with your foster parents and your caseworker to get all of the arrangements straight before you head off to school.